qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 typedef TSharedRef<class IHttpRequest, ESPMode::ThreadSafe> IAWSHttpRequest;
 ```

-Then we just need to fill up the content of our json that will be processed by the lambda (we make the senfding and receiving end, so we have no rules to follow in terms of naming)
+Then we just need to fill up the content of our json that will be processed by the lambda (we make the sending and receiving end, so we have no rules to follow in terms of naming)

 ```cpp
     /* the actual content of the request */